openkraken/website/docs/guide/basic/touch.en-US.md

 ## Use more advanced gesture capabilities

 On the Web, developers often need to encapsulate the underlying [TouchEvent](https://developer.mozilla.org/zh-CN/docs/Web/API/TouchEvent) to provide a set of higher-level gesture capabilities.
 Kraken has built-in these commonly used gesture abilities.
-For the specific usage of advanced gesture abilities, please refer to [Using Enhanced Gesture Abilities](/en-US/guide/advanced/gesture).
+For specific advanced gesture abilities usage, please refer to [Using Enhanced Gesture Abilities](/en-US/guide/advanced/gesture).